-(4) Entrants (or the entrant’s parent or guardian) are responsible for ensuring full compliance with any applicable national or international legislation and for securing any relevant permits that may be required (which, in the case of human portraits and recordings, will include the subject’s permission) and which must be made available on request by the Owners.
+(4) Entrants are responsible for ensuring full compliance with any applicable national or international legislation and for securing any relevant permits that may be required (which, in the case of human portraits and recordings, will include the subject’s permission) and which must be made available on request by the Owners.

-(5) If the Owners suspect that an entry has been achieved through the use of cruel or unethical practices, including the use of live bait, the entry will be disqualified and the Owners reserve the right to report the entrant to the applicable authorities.
+(5) If the Owners suspect that an entry has been achieved through cruel or unethical practices, including the use of live bait, the entry will be disqualified and the Owners reserve the right to report the entrant to the applicable authorities.

 (1) Submissions must be in digital format but the original entry does not need to have been taken on a digital camera.
 High quality scans of transparencies or negatives are also acceptable.

-(i) RAW files (eg .CR2, .NEF, .ORF, .PEF etc), original untouched JPEGs, and original transparencies or negatives, will be required for authentication.
+(i) For all categories other than TIMElapse, RAW files (eg .CR2, .NEF, .ORF, .PEF etc), original untouched JPEGs, and original transparencies or negatives, will be required for authentication.
 DNG files are only permitted if this is the native RAW format of the camera;

-(ii) High resolution files (preferably TIFF) required for printing should be 8-bit, Adobe RGB (1998) at full resolution, and match the colour and cropping of the JPEG submitted at entry.
+(ii) For all categories other than TIMElapse, high resolution files (preferably TIFF) required for printing should be 8-bit, Adobe RGB (1998) at full resolution, and match the colour and cropping of the JPEG submitted at entry.
 Please do not upscale.
-Files must not exceed 500MB.
+Files must not exceed 500MB;

 (ii) technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc);